Acegame-ai/Mayan-Run/README.md

 ## Contributing

-We welcome contributions to enhance Maya Run.
+We welcome contributions to enhance Mayan Run.
 To contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).